sgoudie/square-one/README.md

 Square One is built on top of _s, but adds a few extras:

 #### Bootstrap (SASS) v3
-Managed via Bower, and automatically inserted with Wiredep.
+Managed via npm.
 Override variables in _variables.scss

 #### Gulp SASS and PostCSS
 SASS for precompiling, running automatically.
 PostCSS is used for CssNano and Autoprefixer; saving your fingers from vendor prefix fatigue.